serifpersia/midi-router/README.md

 ## Usage

 1. **Virtual MIDI Devices:**
-   - To route a single MIDI device to two virtual MIDI devices, it is recommended to use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
+   - To route a single MIDI device to two virtual MIDI devices, it is recommended to use loopMIDI
    - Follow the steps below to set up virtual MIDI devices using loopMIDI.

 2. **Setup with loopMIDI:**